yevgeniyvaleyev/Recipster/README.md

 # Decisions and difficulties

 - Some open API have cross-origin resource sharing restrictions, so I added own dev server.
-- I had some problems making react-router-redux working with persist, I decided to avoid using react-router-redux, since it does not give vaslue to this specific application.
+- I had some problems making react-router-redux working with persist, I decided to avoid using react-router-redux, since it does not give value to this specific application.
 - For bigger application I would add Typescript
 - During testing appeared that react-flaxbox-grid@^2.0.0 has some problems with modules import, I had to use earlier version.
 Version ^2 requires farther investigation.